s3lven/ECS189L-FInalProject/ProjectDocument.md

 While my original role was Game Logic, I have extended myself to Input in the interest of time.

 I used Unity's relatively new Input System to assign keybindings.
 In short, 2d movement is controlled with WASD and players can use the Left-Click on their mouse to interact with objects.
 The scripts check to see if the player is near the station and the highlight is on before they can interact with the object to mimic realism.
-Lastly, box colliders are used on the player, the walls, and other game objects to ensure familiarity.
+Lastly, box colliders are used on the player, the walls, and other game objects to ensure familiarity and game feel.

 ## Game Logic - Eriz Sartiga